Joint Embedding Variational Bayes: Latent variable model

 This representation allows us to treat directional and radial channels separately in the likelihood, each with its own stability properties and normalization behaviour.
 We define a product-form likelihood on the observation \(y=(\hat{\mathbf z},\|\mathbf z\|)\), with the radial factor expressed in terms of the residual \(\Delta r\).

 In Section~\ref{ssec:polar}, we develop this decomposition by examining how a polar factorization of the isotropic Student--\(t\) distribution motivates the separation of directional and radial channels.
-In Section~\ref{sec:whitening}, we recover feature-wise (\ie anisotropic) uncertainty by introducing directional whitening through a diagonal variance vector \(\boldsymbol\sigma^2\), which allows the model to weight dimensions according to their uncertainty.
+In Section~\ref{sec:whitening}, we introduce feature-wise (\ie anisotropic) uncertainty in the directional term on the unit sphere.
+We first present a normalized spherical reference model, and then derive the directional subdensity used in training by omitting a normalization contribution that proved empirically unstable.
 Section~\ref{sec:delta-r} formalizes the radial residual \(\Delta r\) and its associated likelihood, and Section~\ref{sec:posterior} establishes the conditional evidence lower bound (ELBO) that combines these components into a symmetric objective suitable for joint embedding architectures.